-Indiana’s open dumping rules (329 IAC 10-4 [PDF]) state that “No person shall cause or allow the storage, containment, processing, or disposal of solid waste in a manner which creates a threat to human health or the environment, including the creating of a fire hazard, vector attraction, air or water pollution, or other contamination.”
-Discarding trash or unwanted items anywhere except recycling centers or state permitted landfills, transfer stations, or incinerators is considered open dumping and is illegal.
-Burning waste materials—including household trash, business trash, construction/demolition debris, and dumped waste—is also illegal in Indiana.
+Indiana’s open dumping rules (329 IAC 10-4) state that “No person shall cause or allow the storage, containment, processing, or disposal of solid waste in a manner which creates a threat to human health or the environment, including the creating of a fire hazard, vector attraction, air or water pollution, or other contamination.”
+Discarding trash or unwanted items anywhere except recycling centers or state permitted landfills or processing facilities, including transfer stations and incinerators, is considered open dumping and is illegal.
+Burning waste materials -- including household trash, business trash, construction/demolition debris, and dumped waste -- is also illegal in Indiana.

 The Solid Waste Compliance Section in IDEM’s Office of Land Quality investigates open dumps and dumping activities and enforces Indiana’s open dumping laws and rules.
 IDEM’s Office of Air Quality investigates illegal open burning and enforces open burning laws and rules.
 IDEM’s Open Burning portal covers open burning regulations.

 Open dumps may be found on public or private property and are typically located in secluded areas such as woods or ravines, roadways, ditches, river and creek banks, vacant lots, and abandoned sites.
 Dumped waste often includes household building debris, construction and demolition waste, household garbage, appliances, furniture, tires, plastics, cardboard, and hazardous waste -- including household hazardous waste (HHW) such as used oil, weed killer, or swimming pool chemicals -- that is corrosive, toxic, ignitable, and/or reactive.
 Some dumpsites may even contain abandoned vehicles or potentially dangerous chemicals and paraphernalia from illegal drug labs (e.g., meth labs).

 Potential Health Impacts